snoidetx/snoidetx.github.io/index.md

 ## Northeast Yucai School (Sep 2011 - Oct 2015)

 # Work and Internship Experiences
+## National University of Singapore, Teaching Assistant (CS2030) (Jan 2022 - Present)
+- Assisted professors in preparing and facilitating teaching of module CS2030 Programming Methodology II, a course to introduce fundamental programming methodology such as code design and coding style using Java involving more than 200 students
+- Supervised weekly laboratory sessions for students to get hands-on experience on applying certain methodologies and principles, reviewed their assignment submissions and gave feedbacks

+## National University of Singapore, Teaching Assistant (CS2040/S) (Aug 2021 - Present)
+- Assisted professors in preparing and facilitating teaching of module CS2040/S Data Structures and Algorithms, a course to equip students with knowledge on basic data structures and algorithms in computing using Java involving more than 450 students
+-	Developed class materials and conducted weekly laboratory sessions for students to reinforce conceptual knowledge and get hands-on experience on using certain data structures and algorithms and marked their assignments

-## Learnseeker, Education Strategist & Creator (Oct 2021 - Present)
+## Learnseeker, Education Strategist & Creator (Oct 2021 - Jan 2022)
 - Facilitated the operation of LearnSeeker, an AI data visualisation and automatic grading tool for schools
+- Created digital education resources
 - Managed the classification and curation of education resources

-## National University of Singapore, Teaching Assistant (Aug 2021 - Present)
-- Assisted professors in preparing and facilitating teaching of module CS2040, a course to equip students with knowledge on basic data structures and algorithms in computing
--	Supervised weekly laboratory sessions for students to get hands-on experience on using certain data structures and algorithms and marked their assignments

 ## Agency for Science, Technology and Research, Researcher (Mar 2018 - Feb 2019)
 - Conducted research on possibilities of using Lock-in Thermography Technique to detect 3-dimensional geometries of an object and evaluated its practicability of being applied to real life scenarios